lorenzomarini96/FOOT/foot_experiment/README.md

+# Nuclear Fragmentation measurement for Particle Therapy with FOOT experiment

 [FOOT (FragmentatiOn Of Target)](https://web.infn.it/foot/) is an applied nuclear physics experiment conceived to conduct high-precision cross section measurements of nuclear fragmentation processes relevant for [particle therapy](https://en.wikipedia.org/wiki/Particle_therapy) and [radiation protection in space](https://www.nasa.gov/sites/default/files/atoms/files/space_radiation_ebook.pdf).
 These measurements are important to estimate the physical and biological effects of nuclear fragments, which are produced when energetic particle beams penetrate human tissue.

 ## Goal of FOOT